Aditya-A-garwal/AgAVLTree/README.md

 # AgAVLTree

 ## Overview
-This is a high-performance, templatized C++ implementation of the AVL tree data structure, which is a self balancing binary search tree.
+This is a high-performance, templatized C++ implementation of the AVL tree data structure, which is a type of self balancing binary search tree.
 It supports fast insertion, deletion, binary searching and bidirectional iteration.
 It can be used for both, learning about AVL trees, and in applications.<br>
 Along with the tree, the following have also been included -
 * Unit Tests based on the Google Test framework (intended to be exhaustive)
 * Program to benchmark the tree and measure its performance